Dev-SarthakBora/pythonwithsarthak/Number Guessing Game/readme.md

 - 🖥️ User-friendly graphical interface using `tkinter`
 - 🔁 Option to play again without restarting the program
 - 🌙 Lightweight and beginner-friendly code
+- 5️⃣ Chances each time you run the code
+- 😁 Enjoy!!!

 ## 📸 Screenshots

 ![Game UI](guessgame.png)

+## 🛠️ Tech Stack

+- **Python 13.8.5**
+- **tkinter** – for GUI
+- **random module** – to generate the mystery number

+---

+## 🧩 How to Play

+1. Run the game using Python.
+2. Enter your guess between the given range.
+3. Get hints: "Too High" or "Too Low".
+4. Guess until you find the right number!
+5. Play again as much as you'd like.

+# MadeBy -- Sarthak Bora